luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 #### Creating a systemd service

 You could just execute `python src/flaresolverr.py` while in the python virtual environment, but we want it as a service.
-Create a systemd service file `flaresolverr.service` ([flaresolverr.service](https://aur.archlinux.org/cgit/aur.git/tree/flaresolverr.service?h=flaresolverr) with few modifications) either at the `/opt/flaresolverr` directory and create a symlink to `/etc/systemd/system` or directly create the service file there:
+Create a systemd service file `flaresolverr.service` ([flaresolverr.service](https://aur.archlinux.org/cgit/aur.git/tree/flaresolverr.service?h=flaresolverr) with few modifications) in `/etc/systemd/system`:

 ```ini
 [Unit]